alfonzodev/pdf-viewer-virtual-scrolling/README.md

 ### To be added

 - Add initial loading screen.
-- Improve responsiveness for really fast scrolling.
-Show a loading message and render 5 pages surrounding the user's current position in the document when he stops scrolling.
+- Fix race conditions of rendering pdf pages when user scrolls fast. ✅
 - Make preview responsive.
 - Controls:
   - Zoom In / Out. ✅